2018 - 2019 ANNUAL REPORT

 Well what mountains ever moved easily?
 It has been both the most heartbreaking and rewarding journey the three of us could have ever imagined.
 The good news, we are still in the game!

-Our Babies, Our Grief continues to address the alarming lack of grief and bereavement support blah blah Click Here to read a full accounting of the impact of this project within Pre and Pertinal Hospice both for this fiscal year and historically since it's inception.
+ONE IN FOUR continues to address the alarming lack of grief and bereavement support blah blah Click Here to read a full accounting of the impact of this project within Pre and Pertinal Hospice both for this fiscal year and historically since it's inception. beginning with the End in Mind - Read Historical Information about Education and Communtiy Outreach - Talk about College Boreal

 This year our volunteer base grew to over 250.